Testing Membership for Timed Automata: Analysis of the Tester

-If $w$ is $\eps$-far from $\bar{\Pi}=\bar{C_1}, \bar{C_2}$, then for all decompositions $(I_1,I_2)$, there are heavy cuts, i.e. of weight greater than $\eps.T/4$, for $C_1$ and for $C_2$.
-There are many samples $u$'s of weight $k$ incompatible for $C_1$ in the interval $I_1$ and many samples $u$'s of weight $k$ incompatible for $C_2$ in the interval $I_2$.
+If $w$ is $\eps$-far from $\bar{\Pi}=\bar{C_1}, \bar{C_2}$, then there are many samples $u$'s of weight $2k$ incompatible for $C_1$ in the interval $I_1$ and many samples $u$'s of weight $2k$ incompatible for $C_2$ in the interval $I_2$.
+We write $u\in I_1$ to indicate that the sample $u$ is a subword of $I_1$.
 We conclude, in lemma \ref{main} below, that the Tester will reject with constant probability.